 What is Community Supported Agriculture?

 For over 25 years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from a farmer.
 Consumers pay an up-front cost, and in exchange receive weekly or biweekly boxes of produce for the entire summer.
 Some CSAs offer market shares where customers can pay up front and draw down an account at the local farmer's market.
 CSAs come in all shapes and sizes to accommodate the diverse needs of customers.
-In fact, this year Luther employees will even have the option of trying out a Winter CSA or a "Garden Membership" (assistance with developing and maintaining a garden in your yard or in a community garden).
 More general information about CSAs.

 Why is Luther offering this program?